Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Results

 \subsection{Layout Characteristics and Coordination Challenges}

-Evaluation is conducted within the Overcooked-AI cooperative cooking environment \cite{carroll2019overcooked}, a benchmark requiring a pair of agents ($n=2$) to coordinate navigation, resource management, and precise temporal handoffs to deliver completed soups.
-Formally, at each timestep, the agents receive a state representation encoding the spatial layout and the status of all entities, including agent positions, ingredients, cooking pots, and serving counters.
-Both agents operate within a shared, discrete action space consisting of six actions: moving in four cardinal directions (\textit{up, down, left, right}), taking no action (\textit{stay}), and \textit{interacting} with objects.
-Each episode runs for a fixed horizon of $H = 200$ timesteps.
-True to the sparse reward setting, the environment yields a joint task reward (typically $+20$) only upon the successful delivery of a completed soup, with zero intermediate environmental rewards provided for sub-tasks.
+The evaluation is performed in the Overcooked-AI cooperative cooking environment \cite{carroll2019overcooked}, a benchmark requiring two agents ($n=2$) to coordinate navigation, resource management, and precise temporal handoffs to deliver completed soups.
+At each time step, the agents receive a state representation encoding the spatial layout and the state of all entities, including agent positions, ingredients, cooking pots, and serving counters.
+Both agents operate within a shared, discrete action space consisting of six actions: moving in four cardinal directions (up, down, left, right), remaining idle (stay), and interacting with objects.
+Each episode runs for a fixed horizon of $H = 200$ time steps.
+Consistent with the sparse reward setting, the environment yields a joint task reward (e.g., $+20$) only upon the successful delivery of a completed soup, with no intermediate rewards provided.